alissa-huskey/RecursiveDocument/README.rst

 >>> doc = Document().add(
 ...
 Section("Introduction")
-...   .add(Paragraph("This is the first paragraph of a very interesting story.
-It begins with this paragraph."))
+...     .add("This is the first paragraph of a very interesting story.
+It begins with this paragraph.")
-...   .add(Paragraph("After the first paragraph comes the second paragraph.
-As incredible as it may sound, it can go on and on and on..."))
+...     .add("After the first paragraph comes the second paragraph.
+As incredible as it may sound, it can go on and on and on...")
 ... )

 And print it: